samaresh1507/RollingSales_StatenIsland/README.md

-# RollingSales_StatenIsland
-# The project RollingSales_StatenIsland contains data and analysis files for homes sales in Staten Island
+##### Project RollingSales_StatenIsland contains data and analysis files for homes sales in Staten Island
-# There are 2 subdirectories Data and Analysis.
+##### There are 2 subdirectories Data and Analysis.
 The Data Directory has the data file - rollingsales_statenisland.csv